Hobbits Plugin Development

 Import/Export plugins import and/or export bit containers for use in Hobbits.
 A simple example of an ImporterExporter is the "File Data" plugin that imports/exports raw binary data from/to files.

-return a boolean value indicating whether or not the
+canExport and canImport return a boolean value indicating whether or not the

 plugin is capable of importing or exporting (e.g. you might want a plugin that

 can import data but not export it.)
-You can return false
+You can return false in both methods, but

 that would be impolite.

-instance.
+ActionProgress instance.

-also receives a bit container that should be exported.
+exportBits also receives a bit container that should be exported.
 It returns

-that will enable the
+an ExportResult with the Parameters that will enable the

 operation to be duplicated exactly.

-successful at importing data along with the Parameters
+successful at importing data along with the Parameters.

 Helpful Tools